Anushkachakraborty2005/tech-mentor-app/README.md

 - Suggested relevant articles and videos 📺
 - Practice questions to test understanding 🧠

-Whether you're struggling with a coding concept 💻, need a quick explanation of a technology 📊 , or want to prepare for an exam 💡, **TechMentor** has you covered ✨!!!
+Whether you're struggling with a coding concept 💻, need a quick explanation of a technology 📊 , or want to prepare for an exam 💡.
+                   **TechMentor** is here to guide you ✨!!!

 ---
 ## 🎯 Aim